National Treasure: Book of Secrets: Cast

 Randy Travis makes a cameo appearance, performing at the Mount Vernon party.
-Small supporting parts are played by Joel Gretsch and Billy Unger as Gates's ancestors Thomas Gates and Charles Carroll Gates; Christian Camargo as John Wilkes Booth; Brent Briscoe as Michael O'Laughlen; and Zachary Gordon as a boy who gets into a heated argument with Gates over a Lincoln conspiracy.
+Small supporting parts are played by Michael Maize and Timothy V. Murphy as Mitch's two accomplices Daniel and Seth respectively; Joel Gretsch and Billy Unger as Gates's ancestors Thomas Gates and Charles Carroll Gates; Christian Camargo as John Wilkes Booth; Brent Briscoe as Michael O'Laughlen; and Zachary Gordon as a boy who gets into a heated argument with Gates over a Lincoln conspiracy.
 In France, Guillaume Gallienne and Scali Delpeyrat appear (uncredited) as the French policemen.
+Abraham Lincoln is played by Glenn Beck.

 Production

 It was stated in the first film's commentary that there were no plans for a sequel, but due to the first film's impressive box-office performance (earning $347.5 million worldwide), a sequel was given the go-ahead in 2005.
-Challenges associated with the quick turnaround time between the film's greenlighting and its 2007 release are explored in detail in the 2023 nonfiction book National Treasure Hunt: One Step Short of Crazy, authored by franchise experts Aubrey R. Paris and Emily M. Black (unaffiliated with the Walt Disney Company).

 Many scenes of historic locations were filmed on location, including the scenes at Mount Vernon and Mount Rushmore.
+The beginning of filming was marked by the performance of a smudging ceremony by Gerard Baker, superintendent of Mount Rushmore and a member of the Three Affiliated Tribes.
 Filming at Mount Rushmore took longer than initially scheduled, due to inclement weather and the decision to change the setting of additional scenes to the area around Mount Rushmore to take advantage of the Black Hills backdrop.
-The scene at the beginning of the film in which Riley is signing copies of his book of the Templar Treasure until his Ferrari is confiscated by the IRS took place at the street level Borders Group bookstore of Garfinckel's Department Store.
+The scene at the beginning of the film in which Riley is signing copies of his book of the Templar Treasure until his Ferrari is confiscated by the IRS took place at the street level Borders bookstore of Garfinckel's.